Sacred Destinations

 When the structure was finished it was the largest church in North America.
 The interior took much longer, and Victor Bourgeau, who also worked on Mary, Queen of the World Cathedral in Montreal, worked on it from 1872 to 1879.
 Stonemason John Redpath was a major participant in the construction of the Basilica.

-Because of the splendour and scale of the church, a more intimate chapel (Chapelle du Sacré-Coeur) was built behind it along with some offices and a sacristy.
+Because of the splendor and scale of the church, a more intimate chapel (Chapelle du Sacré-Coeur) was built behind it along with some offices and a sacristy.
 It was completed in 1888.
 A major arson fire destroyed the Sacré-Coeur Chapel on December 7, 1978.
 It was rebuilt with the first two levels being reproduced from old drawings and photographs, with modern vaulting and reredos and an immense bronze altarpiece by Quebec sculptor Charles Daudelin.

 Notre-Dame was raised to the status of a minor basilica by Pope John Paul II during a visit to the city on April 21, 1982.
 It was the site of the state funeral of Pierre Trudeau, Canada's 15th prime minister, in 2000 and the setting for Celine Dion's 1994 wedding to René Angélil.

-What to See
+What to See at Notre-Dame Basilica

 Of the hundreds of churches on the island of Montréal, Notre-Dame's interior is the most stunning, with a wealth of exquisite detail, most of it carved from rare woods that have been delicately gilded and painted.
 O'Donnell, one of the proponents of the Gothic Revival style in the early decades of the 19th century, is the only person honored by burial in the crypt.